GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 Now we can try the same script by changing the `pggb` parameters `-s`, `-p` and `-k` and compare the results.
 Please refer [script folder](https://github.com/nuzla/Pangenome-Graphs-Workshop/tree/main/Scripts) for scripts.

+#### Understanding odgi visualizations
+We obtain a series of diagnostic images that represent the pangenome alignment.
+These are created with odgi viz (1D matrix) and odgi layout with odgi draw (2D graph drawings).
+First, the 2D layout gives us a view of the total alignment.
+For small graphs, we can look at the version that shows where specific paths go (\*.draw_multiqc.png): For larger ones, the \*.draw.png result is usually more legible.

+#### The effect of haplotype count `-n`
+What happens if we set a lower `-n`?
+This parameter determines how many mappings we have.
+Each sequence is aligned against its n-1 best matches.
+Setting -n 6 causes clustering of sequences into groups that are more similar.

+#### The effect of the minimum match filter `-k`
+Another key parameter is -k, which affects the behavior of seqwish.
+This filter removes exact matches from alignments that are shorter than -k.
+Short matches occur in regions of high diversity.
+In practice, these short matches contribute little to the overall structure of the graph, and we remove them to further simplify the base graph structure.

+### Decreasing mapping segment length `-s` increases sensitivity
+By setting a lower mapping segment length, which affects the behavior of the very first step in the pipeline, wfmash’s mapping step (itself based on a heavily modified version of MashMap).
+This defaults to -s 5k.
+We can use -s 1k to guarantee we pick up on smaller homology segments, leading to a more complete alignment.

 ---
 # MultiQC Report
 The script generated [output](https://github.com/nuzla/Pangenome-Graphs-Workshop/tree/main/Output) directory consists of a compehensive and interactive [MutltiQC Report](https://multiqc.info/) which will decribe all.
 Open the file multiqc_report.html which is in the output folder from your browser.